 This module contains multiple applications, one for each type of runtime environment.
 The goal of this module is to make it possible to execute external code send by this module’s clients while supporting multiple runtime environments.

 As can be seen below, this was achieved by having multiple applications running in separate containers, each container supporting a single runtime.
-Each application is listening to HTTP requests to execute the code, and when it receives a request is compiles the code (if necessary), executes the code and returns the result of the execution.
+Each application is listening to HTTP requests to execute the code, and when it receives a request it compiles the code (if necessary), executes the code and returns the result of the execution.